s1n4/Taeniurus/README.md

 It will give nickname a mode on the channel which is voice (+).

-_Also, you can write anything else._
+> Also, you can add anything else as a command.

 ***